Hedhvick Hirav

 Q4: Are commercial operators eligible?

-If youβre considering an electric vehicle purchase this year:
+You can think about buying an electric vehicle this year:

-- Make use of all available financial benefits, and become part of a cleaner future today.
+- Claim all the financial advantages you could find and join a cleaner future today.

 Sources